 Prepare yourself for the Belgium job interview.
 Before an interview find out information about the company you want to work for.
 Business cards, letters of reference and photocopies of academic certificates at initial job interviews are customary.
 References are usually verified, so notify your referees in advance.
 An extra CV can be handy too.

-Remember, how you dress is the one of the most important parts in not getting hired.
+Remember, how you dress is the one of the most important parts in not hired for available jobs